Storm00212/GEOMINE-BACKEND-API/geomine-frontend/geomine-frontend/README.md

 - Refuel/fault logging forms — the backend routes exist
   (`POST /api/refuel-events`, `POST /api/fault-events`), no UI calls them yet.
-- Admin UI for managing machines/parameters — use the backend's `POST /api/machines` directly or the Supabase Table Editor for now.
+- Admin UI for managing machines/parameters — use the backend's `POST /api/machines` directly or a SQL client against Neon for now.
 - Offline support (PWA + local sync).

 ## A note on shared types